gregnordin/notes_to_self/Blender/notes-Blender.md

 - Create code to make a single layer and fade it in.
 - Pull layer and material code into for loop.
+- Create 4 layers

+Observations:

+- Can see outlines of layers during whole animation, need to eliminate
+- Last part of each layer animation is jerky
+- Need to change camera position
+- Change light position?